g-whittington/RocketScience/README.md

 Project Boost is a 3D game where you control a rocket player character.
 You fly through levels using forces, accelerate, and rotate around obstacles.
 Crash into an obstacle and you die, having to restart the level.

-This is a full project made using Godot, from the ground up.
-We are making our own scripts to control the rocket.

-## Features
+## Learning Outcomes

-*   **Force-Based Movement:** The player character uses forces to move through the level, accelerating and rotating around obstacles.
+*   **Force-Based Movement:** Implement a force-based movement system to enable the player character to fly, accelerate, and rotate within a 3D environment.
-*   **Collision Detection:** Crashes into obstacles result in death and restart the level.
+*   **Collision Detection:** Detect collisions between the player character and obstacles, triggering game events such as death and level restarts.
-*   **Level Progression:** Reach goals to advance to new levels.
-*   **Full Game Export:** The project can be exported as a standalone game for distribution.
+*   **Manage Level Progression:** Design a system that allows players to progress through a series of levels by reaching defined goals.
+This will also cover how to Create a series of levels.
+*   **Audio and Particle Effects:**  Integrate audio effects and particle systems to enhance the game's feedback and visual appeal.

 ## Development Tools Used: